When Do You Need A Certificate of Good Standing?

 Certificates of good standing will also show some variance in how much they cost to obtain and how long they last.
 For example, it costs $40 to get a Certificate of Good Standing in Maryland but $50 in neighboring Delaware.
 Additionally, states will vary how long the certificate lasts.
 A Certificate of Good Standing can last anywhere from 30 days, such as in Arkansas and New Mexico, to one year, such as in New York and West Virginia.
 As one could imagine, it becomes a nuisance to have to apply for a new certificate every month.

 When it comes to registering as a foreign entity, some states do not have a Certificate of Good Standing requirements.
-Those registering as foreign entities in Alaska, Colorado, Kentucky, Pennsylvania, Minnesota, and Texas must not worry about providing a Certificate of Good Standing.
+Those registering as foreign entities in Alaska, Colorado, Kentucky, Pennsylvania, Minnesota, and Texas do not need to worry about providing a Certificate of Good Standing.
 Also, LLC owners do not need to concern themselves with Certificates of Good Standing in Alabama.

 What Happens If A Business Owner Cannot Obtain A Certificate?